 The information superhighway

 Informi’s very existence would scarcely be possible without the next invention.
-Indeed, much of modern life would be very different if we didn’t have the internet to turn to satisfy our every need.
+Indeed, much of modern life would be very different if we didn’t have the internet to satisfy our every need.

 This 1994 clip looks more broadly at the ‘information superhighway’, a term that was coined to describe the movement towards digital communications and the Internet telecommunications network.
 It quite accurately predicts the boundless potential of this new technology but, interestingly, focuses on the entertainment industry and even talks of video on demand.
 If only we could sort out those pesky dial-up issues?